saleor/saleor-dashboard/docs/configuration.md

 # Configuration

+## Quick start

+Run `cp .env.template .env` to create default configuration that will be connected to [Saleor Demo shop](https://demo.saleor.io/dashboard/)

+## All environment variables

-Create `.env` file in a root directory or set environment variables with the following values:
+Create or edit `.env` file in a root directory or set environment variables with the following values:

 - `API_URI` (required) - URI of Saleor GraphQL API instance.
   If you are running Saleor locally with the default settings, set `API_URI` to: "http://localhost:8000/graphql/".